ASTHA-Lab/SpiceCiM/README.md

 - 🐞 **MLP Simulation - Known Issues**
   MLP simulation may contain bugs.
 We're actively working on resolving these in upcoming versions.

+## ⚠️ Other Known Issues

+- ReRAM device non-ideality/non-linearity are not addressed in current version (currently in development).
+- Quantization Aware Training is implemented but yet to be tested for bug fixes.
+- Device variation and stochastic effects in analog crossbars are not modeled in this release.

 ## Table of Contents